Richard J. Scott Award

 The Richard J. Scott Award is presented annually by the Law Society of Manitoba to an individual who advances the rule of law and contributes to a strong and independent legal profession through advocacy, litigation, teaching, research, writing or mentoring.

-The award honours former Chief Justice Richard Scott, who served as Manitoba’s Chief Justice for over 20 years and is a Past President of the Law Society of Manitoba.
-The Honourable Mr. Scott serves as Chair of the Selection Committee.
+The award honours former Chief Justice Richard Scott, who served as Manitoba’s Chief Justice for over 20 years and was a Past President of the Law Society of Manitoba.
+The Richard J. Scott Award Selection Committee selects the recipients of this award.

 How to Submit a Nomination

 Submissions should include the nominee’s C.V. and an explanation as to why the nominee deserves this award.
-The deadline for nominations is September 30, 2022.
+Previous nominees are welcome to submit their names for consideration.

 Past Award Recipients